ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Introduction

-In Section \ref{section:ebnm_background}, we give a brief history of the EBNM problem and review several existing software packages that can solve it.
-Section \ref{section:ebnm_methods} describes our new \pkg{ebnm} package --- both the unified interface and the newly implemented families.
-In Section \ref{section:ebnm_simdata} we compare different choices of prior family $\mathcal{G}$ via a brief numerical illustration of their performance in different settings, as well as providing timing comparisons.
-Finally, Section \ref{section:ebnm_realdata} illustrates two practical applications of \pkg{ebnm}, one a simple direct application to Rubin's eight schools data \citep{Rubin}, and another where solving the EBNM problem arises as a key subroutine in matrix factorization.
+The paper is organized as follows.
+In Section~\ref{section:ebnm_background}, we give a brief history of the EBNM problem and review existing approaches.
+Section~\ref{section:ebnm_methods} gives an overview of the \pkg{ebnm} package, including the unified interface and the newly implemented prior families.
+In Section~\ref{section:ebnm_simdata}, we compare different choices of prior family and illustrate how this choice of prior family can impact performance.
+This section also includes a runtime benchmark for implemented prior families.

+Section~\ref{section:woba} illustrates usage of the \pkg{ebnm} package in an analysis of baseball statistics.
+In Section~\ref{section:ebnm_snmf}, we outline a matrix factorization approach, implemented in the \proglang{R} package \pkg{flashier}, which builds on the methods in \pkg{ebnm}.
+Here, the EBNM problem arises as a subproblem that must be solved many times, so that the speed and flexibility of the \pkg{ebnm} methods prove critical.
+Finally, Section \ref{sec:summary} summarizes the key contributions of this work.